fiveages-sim/robot_descriptions/humanoid/Unitree/unitree_g1_description/README.md

 # Unitree G1 Description

 This package contains the URDF and configuration files for the Unitree G1 humanoid.
-The origin models could be found at [booster_gym](https://github.com/BoosterRobotics/booster_gym).
+The origin models could be found at [unitree ros](https://github.com/unitreerobotics/unitree_ros).

 ## Build